Gibbons-Lab/isb_course_2021/docs/16S/talk.md

 ---

-We have our raw sequencing data but QIIME 2 only operates on artifacts.
+We have our raw sequencing data, but QIIME 2 only operates on artifacts.
 How do we convert our data into an artifact??

 :hatched_chick: or :egg:?